Munsee language: Original location

 The disruptions resulting from the entry of European settlers, fur traders, and explorers led to the displacement of these local groups.
 They gradually consolidated into larger groups that brought together speakers from the different groups within the Munsee-speaking area.

 Phonology

 Munsee phonology is complex but regular in many regards.
-Metrical rules of syllable weight assignment play a key role in the assignment of word-level stress, and also determine the form of rules of vowel Syncope that produce complex but mostly regular alternations in the forms of words.
+Metrical rules of syllable weight assignment play a key role in the assignment of word-level stress, and also determine the form of rules of vowel syncope that produce complex but mostly regular alternations in the forms of words.
 Word-level stress is largely predictable, with exceptions occurring primarily in loan words, reduplicated forms, and in words where historical change has made historically transparent alternations more opaque.

-Consonants and vowels
+Consonants

 Munsee has the following inventory of consonants; International Phonetic Alphabet (IPA) values are given in brackets.